coderamos/setup-gulp/README.md

-# Coderamos | Gulp Configuration Project
+# coderamos | GULP CONFIGURATION PROJECT

 Using Gulp to compile Sass and run a development server.
 Works with .HTML, .SCSS and .JS files.